 Right in the middle of spring, October is a time of warming temperatures just before the summer heat hits the continent.
-At Australia's Top End region in the Northern Territory, October weather in the city of Darwin is certainly tropical with a daily average high of 33 degrees Celsius (91 degrees Fahrenheit).
-The cities of Alice Springs and Cairns can also hit above 30 degrees Celsius (86 degrees Fahrenheit).
+At Australia's Top End region in the Northern Territory, weather in the city of Darwin is certainly tropical with a daily average high of 91 degrees Fahrenheit (33 degrees Celsius).
+The cities of Alice Springs and Cairns can also hit above 86 degrees Fahrenheit (30 degrees Celsius).

-In most other capital cities, the average high can hover around the 20-degree Celcius (68 degrees Fahrenheit) mark, with Hobart experiencing an average high of approximately 18 degrees Celcius (64 degrees Fahrenheit) and Sydney experiencing 22 degrees Celcius (72 degrees Fahrenheit).
+In most other capital cities, the average high can hover around the 68 degrees Fahrenheit (20-degree Celsius) mark, with Hobart experiencing an average high of approximately 64 degrees Fahrenheit (18 degrees Celsius) and Sydney at 72 degrees Fahrenheit (22 degrees Celsius).

 A combination of wind and warming weather can result in bushfires in the country's forests.
 Rain is generally light in the capital cities throughout the continent this time of year.

+- Australian daylight saving time, also known as Australian summer time, begins the first Sunday in October and ends the first Sunday in April, so be sure to change your watch accordingly.
 The regions that observe daylight saving time are Australian Capital Territory and the states of New South Wales, South Australia, Tasmania, and Victoria.
-Western Australia observed daylight saving time for a three-year period until 2008 but it then reverted to not observing daylight saving time.
 The Northern Territory and Queensland also do not observe daylight saving time.